+Here's a sample of my long format writing, in this instance for a catalog.
 The idea behind Warrior's 2009 Black Market Collection catalog was to present Warrior hockey gear as adventurous, mysterious, slightly dangerous—and maybe even a little illicit.
 Our audience consisted of prep school through college-age males with a swaggering, push-conventions-to-the-limit attitude.
 Warrior Hockey is a subsidiary of New Balance fitness and athletic apparel.

 GEAR SO AWESOME IT SHOULD BE ILLEGAL

 Here it is, the 2009 Warrior Black Market Collection.
 This gear didn’t come down the usual channels—our stuff is weapons grade, clearly never meant to reach civilian hands.
 We figured you were tired of rummaging through Middle-Eastern markets, buying from dodgy characters in trench coats and sifting through overflowing Caddy trunks to get your fix of mayhem and destruction.
 Now go tell your friends.
 But not too loudly, we’re always being watched.

 Look, we’re not saying we cook up our sticks in an underground lab beneath a remote compound in Idaho.
 Or that we ship them in unmarked, vaguely military-style trucks in the dead of night.
 Or that to get your hands on them, you need know the password to get into a back room and talk to an indistinct silhouette named Vinnie.
 We’re not saying any of that.
 We will say that our sticks are the quickest, slickest, sickest hockey sticks ever.
 Just ask Vinnie.